nigel-campbell/pubsub-emulator/README.md

 go build pubsub-emulator/cmd/sample-client/... && ./sample-client
 ```

+The admin page is the raw gRPC interface exposed via grpcui.
+It's available at `localhost:8080`.

 ## Goals

 - Topics, subscriptions and published messages should persist after the emulator shuts down.